arnaud-m/acpss2017/_posts/2017-09-11-prepare-for-school.markdown

     * Jordan Demeulenaere, Renaud Hartert, Christophe Lecoutre, Guillaume Perez, Laurent Perron, Jean-Charles Régin et al. (2016).
 [Compact-Table: Efficiently Filtering Table Constraints with Reversible Sparse Bit-Sets](https://www.info.ucl.ac.be/~pschaus/assets/publi/cp2016-compacttable.pdf), Proceedings of CP 2016.

 #### Required softwares ####

+The following softwares are required for the 'Do it Yourself' sessions where you will learn how to build a [Mini-CP](https://www.info.ucl.ac.be/~pschaus/minicp/) solver.

 * Git